Perspective | Now we get to see why our parents fled from the Russians — in real time

 “I feel this profoundly,” said the friend, a 50-year-old lawyer and vegetarian leftie who told me she imagined herself grabbing a gun and joining the Ukrainians.
 “It is in our roots.”

-History is being repeated at a breakneck pace as Russians attempt to take Ukraine.
+History is being repeated at a breakneck pace as Russia attempts to take Ukraine.
 And the Europeans like my parents who fled a Soviet invasion and the horror of that Communist regime are being deeply retraumatized.

 “I was running for my life,” said tennis legend and political dissident Martina Navratilova.
 “My emotional life, my spiritual life.
 It’s just so sad to see this again.”